ModiiMedia/team-all-in/content/representatives/courses/fast-start-training.md

 featured_image = "/v1558466492/team-all-in/runner-at-the-starting-line.jpg"
 introduction = "#### Everyone who begins their WorldVentures journey starts at a different place.
 We want to help you have the BEST START possible!
 Check out these great videos to help you get off the right start!\n\n### Welcome to one of the BEST DECISIONS you've ever made!!\n\n<iframe title=\"vimeo-player\" src=\"https://player.vimeo.com/video/309296816\" width=\"640\" height=\"360\" frameborder=\"0\" allowfullscreen></iframe>\n\n### Let's get you started: Fast Start Training" short_description = "Everyone who gets started on their WorldVentures journey starts at a different place.
 We want to help you have the BEST START possible!
 The best way to do that is to listen to this Fast Start Training video!
-Enjoy!\n" title = "Fast Start Training" type = "course" under_construction = false
+Enjoy!\n" title = "Let's Get You Started!!" type = "course" under_construction = false
 [restriction_settings]